whitebreadgolf/totallyjs/README.md

 As of now, totallyjs is only available as an AMD.
 So to use totallyjs, you'll need to use an AMD loader library like requirejs.

+Totallyjs is untested for now (OMG sacrilegious), but I'm working on it.
+Don't worry, I do end-to-end user testing (with lots of page refreshes).

+## Versions

+	###0.0.2
+		* Routes are automatically defined in model definitions
+		* Controller definitions now return a controller object, the main function passes in "view" and "model" helpers
+		* Added parsing to the controller definitions
+			* no user error in passing in "view" and "model" helpers
+			* interface to track the varables that the developer passes in
+			* infrastructure for making "services" or "factories" in next version

 ##Main App File

 After Totally.js is loaded properly, the framework can be used to declare an application.
 Lets call this main file "app.js".
-Assume we have also included app.js in our public files (ie. <script src="app.js"></script>)).
+Assume we have also included app.js in our public files (ie. script tag with app.js).
 From app.js we can attach our main application variable to the window and define our app structure.

 The following code uses RequireJS to load Totally.js.
 You can use any AMD you want to, but I prefer Require.